mpv-player/mpv/DOCS/man/vf.rst

             mpv bugs.

     ``<interlaced-only>``
-        :no:  Deinterlace all frames.
+        :no:  Deinterlace all frames (default).
-        :yes: Only deinterlace frames marked as interlaced (default).
+        :yes: Only deinterlace frames marked as interlaced.

     ``reversal-bug=<yes|no>``
         :no:  Use the API as it was interpreted by older Mesa drivers.
 While